What to Do in Hamilton: The Hub of the Waikato Region

 6. Enjoy a Cafe Cruise Down the Waikato River

 See the Waikato River and some of the other fabulous highlights of Hamilton on the Waikato River Explorer river cruise.
 The boat has a cafe and bar on board, as well as being undercover making it a great thing to do in Hamilton whatever the weather.
 The trip departs from the Hamilton Gardens and Waikato Museum every 90 minutes and lasts for approximately one hour.
+Find out more about the cruise on Viator and Tripadvisor.

 Location: Hamilton Gardens (see above)